-No changes to the project budget and scope have occurred since the July 2021 report.
+No changes to the project budget and scope have occurred since the July 2022 report.
 As of this report, King County's capital cost share for the joint project resulting from all approved changes has increased by \$39.2 million from the original JPA.
-The total King County capital contribution is estimated at \$172.9 million, which represents a zero dollar change since the last report.
+The total King County capital contribution is estimated at \$172.9 million, which represents no change since the last report.